Sabina Knight 桑稟華

 B.A., University of Wisconsin, Madison

 Sabina Knight (桑稟華) seeks to bring Chinese literatures to broader audiences.
-Her Chinese Literature: A Very Short Introduction (2012) tells the story of literary culture’s key role in the development and resilience of Chinese social and political institutions.
-From ancient historical records through the region’s early if “uneven” modernization and globalization, the book embraces traditional Chinese understandings of literature as encompassing history and philosophy as well as poetry and poetics, storytelling, drama and the novel.
-Her earlier book, The Heart of Time (2006), offers a history of modern Chinese fiction to explore how narrative structures, representations of time, and discourses of determinism and moral responsibility changed over the 20th century.
+Her Chinese Literature: A Very Short Introduction (2012) tells the story of literary culture’s key role in the resilience of Chinese social and political institutions.
+From ancient historical records through the region’s modernization, the book embraces traditional Chinese understandings of literature as encompassing history and philosophy as well as poetry, drama and fiction.
+In The Heart of Time (2006), she explores how narratives of time and moral responsibility changed over the 20th century.
+She has translated stories, essays, and Classical Chinese poetry, and has published essays in Chinese on literary translation.
+She has also spoken widely on the topic in China, Europe, America, and online.

 In 2007, Knight was awarded Smith’s Sherrerd Prize for Distinguished Teaching.